 Two million good-quality green jobs by 2030.
 Electricity to come from clean sources by 2035.
 Net zero greenhouse gas emissions by 2050.
-Sustainability commitments made by the UK are bold, as we all know they need to be, but what do these statistics, promises and pledges mean in practice for the skills and employability sector?
+The sustainability commitments made by the UK are bold, as we all know they need to be.
+But, what do these statistics, promises and pledges mean in practice for the skills and employability sector?

-In this article, we look at sustainability through various lenses within our industry, exploring how government, training providers, employers and their supply chains are doing their bit to build a more sustainable society, before it’s too late.
+In this article, we look at sustainability through various lenses within our industry.
+We explore how government, training providers (through green apprenticeships), employers and their supply chains are doing their bit to build a more sustainable society, before it’s too late.

 A convergence of crises